gugoan/economizzer/README.md

 The minimum requirement by this application that your Web server supports PHP 5.4.0 and either apache2 or nginx.

-> Rrequired libraries: libapache2-mod-php, php-mbstring, php-xml, php-curl
+> Required libraries: libapache2-mod-php, php-mbstring, php-xml, php-curl

 Installation